On the Focal Locus of Submanifolds of a Finsler Manifold: Introduction

 Next, we look at the \emph{first} tangent focal locus in particular, which, as the name suggests, consists of the first tangent focal locus encountered along a geodesic emanating from a submanifold.
 It is well-known that if a point is in the cut locus, then either it is the endpoint of at least two distinct distance minimizing geodesics, or it is a first focal locus.
-Furthermore, the points where two or more distance minimizing geodesic meet, called \emph{separating points} in this article, are dense in the cut locus \cite{BhoPra2023}.
+Furthermore, the points where two or more distance minimizing geodesics meet, called \emph{separating points} in this article, are dense in the cut locus \cite{BhoPra2023}.
 Both the cut points and separating points have their counterparts in the normal bundle, respectively called the \emph{tangent} cut points, and the \emph{separating} tangent cut points.
-In the same vein as \cite{Bishop77}, we prove the following.

-\begin{theoremX}[\autoref{thm:tangentSepIsDense}] Given a compact submanifold of a forward complete Finsler manifold, the set of tangent cut points is the closure of the set of separating tangent cut points. \end{theoremX}
+In the same vein as \cite{Bishop77}, we prove the following. \begin{theoremX}[\autoref{thm:tangentSepIsDense}] Given a compact submanifold of a forward complete Finsler manifold, the set of tangent cut points is the closure of the set of separating tangent cut points. \end{theoremX}

-As a corollary, we reprove part of \cite[Theorem 4.8]{BhoPra2023}, which states that the separating set is dense in the cut locus.
+As a corollary, we reprove part of \cite[Theorem 4.8]{BhoPra2023}, which states that the separating set is dense in the cut locus (see \autoref{rmk:cutIsClosureOfSep}).

 \textbf{Notations and Conventions.} Throughout this article, boldface symbols, e.g. $\mathbf{u},\mathbf{v},\mathbf{x},\mathbf{y}$, will always denote a tangent vector.
 For any $\mathbf{v} \ne 0$, the unit vector is denoted as $\widehat{\mathbf{v}} \coloneqq \frac{\mathbf{v}}{F(\mathbf{v})}$, where $F$ is the Finsler metric.
 The unique geodesic with initial velocity $\mathbf{v}$ is denoted by $\gamma_{\mathbf{v}}$ (\autoref{eq:geodesic}).
 The normal exponential map restricted to the complement of the zero section is denoted as $\mathcal{E}$, which is a smooth map (\autoref{eq:restrictedExponential}).
 Given any bundle $E$, by $X \in \Gamma E$ we shall mean that $X$ is a section of $E$ defined locally over an unspecified open set of the base.